Crispy Savory Waffles

 Instructions

-• In a large mixing bowl, whisk together the eggs, olive oil, milk, sour cream until smooth.
+• In a large mixing bowl, whisk together the eggs, olive oil, milk, greek yogurt until smooth.
 Slowly add the self rising flour until combined.
 Fold in the shredded cheese and green onions.

 • Add butter to a waffle iron and heat up.
 Once hot, add batter to the waffle iron and cook as per waffle iron instructions.
 Repeat the process until all the waffles are cooked up.